hanchon-live/docs/_posts/2021-04-17-google-login-with-fastapi.md

   - After creating the client, it will pop a modal with your `client ID` and `client secret`
   - {% include figure image_path="/assets/posts/google-login/google-oauth-4.png" alt="Secrets" %}

-## Set up OAuth on our project
+## Set up OAuth in the project
-We are going to use libs already created for [Starlette](https://www.starlette.io/) because FastAPI is build on top of that.
+We are going to use libs already created for [Starlette](https://www.starlette.io/) because `FastAPI` is build on top of that.
-We need to install [authlib](https://github.com/lepture/authlib) in our virtualenv and we are going to use this lib to handle the Google Login.
+We need to install [authlib](https://github.com/lepture/authlib) in our `virtualenv` and we are going to use this lib to handle the Google Login.
-We need to install [itsdangerous](https://itsdangerous.palletsprojects.com/en/1.1.x/), because in the next step we are going to use starlette middleware sessions that requires it.
+We need to install [itsdangerous](https://itsdangerous.palletsprojects.com/en/1.1.x/), because in the next step we are going to use `Starlette` middleware sessions that requires it.

 ### Install the dependency